Overview

 All accredited data recipients must maintain records of Consumer Data Right data.
 The records must include:

-• consents to collect and use Consumer Data Right data provided by Consumer Data Right consumers
+• consents to collect, use or disclose Consumer Data Right data provided by Consumer Data Right consumers

 • notifications of withdrawals of authorisations received from data holders